notaryproject/specifications/trust-store-trust-policy-specification.md

     - `wabbit-networks.io/software`
 - There MUST be only one trust policy applicable to an artifact.
 In the case of overlapping scopes, the following steps should be used to evaluate the priority
     1. Respoitory scope i.e. exact match of repository URI has the highest priority
-    2. In the case of more than one matching namespace scopes, the scope with the longest namespace match takes priority over other namespace scopes.

-    For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order of matching scope is
-    `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/` > `wabbit-networks.io/`.
+    2. In the case of more than one matching namespace scopes, the scope with the longest namespace match takes priority over other namespace scopes.For example, in the case of the `wabbit-networks.io/software/ocp-release` repository, the priority order of matching scope is `wabbit-networks.io/software/ocp-release` > `wabbit-networks.io/software/` > `wabbit-networks.io/`.
 - Two trust policies MUST NOT have the same scope.
 - Optionally, there can be one trust policy without scope.
 The trust policy without scope applies to all artifacts.
 - The scope MUST NOT support reference expansion i.e. URIs must be explicit.
 E.g. the scope should be `docker.io/library/registry` rather than `registry`.